-Exploration costs were lower in the three months ended March 31, 2014 compared to the three months ended March 31, 2013, primarily due to lower personnel expenses in the first quarter of 2014.
-General and administrative costs, excluding stock-based compensation changes, were approximately 59% lower in the three months ended March 31, 2014 compared to the three months ended March 31, 2013.
-This decrease is primarily attributable to decreased personnel expenses and consultancy and advisory fees.
+Exploration costs were slightly lower in the nine months ended September 30, 2014 compared to the nine months ended September 30, 2013, primarily due to lower personnel and stock-based compensation expenses, partially offset by an increase in drilling expenses and higher sales taxes, penalties and interest expenses during the nine months ended September 30, 2014.
+General and administrative costs, excluding stock-based compensation changes, were approximately 28% lower in the nine months ended September 30, 2014 compared to the nine months ended September 30, 2013.
+This decrease is primarily attributable to decreased personnel expenses and legal fees.
+During the three months ended September 30, 2014, the Company recorded an impairment of mineral property interests of \$552,095 on the Blue Rose joint venture property.
+During the three months ended June 30, 2014, Entrée sold its interest in the Mystique property for proceeds of \$28,096, net of taxes.
 During the three months ended March 31, 2013, the Company incurred consultancy and advisory fees of \$936,926 related to the Sandstorm financing agreement.
 During the three months ended December 31, 2013, Entrée received the first of two cash payments of \$451,892 pertaining to an agreement whereby a third party acquired the Blue Rose joint venture iron ore rights.
-Loss from equity investee was lower in the three months ended March 31, 2014 compared to the three months ended March 31, 2013 due to decreased expenditures on the Joint Venture Property.
-Deferred income tax recovery was higher in the first quarter of 2014.
+Loss from equity investee was lower in the nine months ended September 30, 2014 compared to the nine months ended September 30, 2013 due to decreased expenditures on the Joint Venture Property.